 - Once a decision is made as to what services are required and possibly but not necessarily which party to engage, Divisional staff are advised to consult with HR and / or P2P to determine if the arrangement is likely to result in an Employee or Independent Contractor arrangement.
 This will enable the Division to identify whether FMPM 711 or the Recruitment, Selection and Appointment Policy should be applied.

-- For each Independent Contractor identified, a Contractor or Consultant Assessment Form must be completed by both the relevant Financial Delegate and the third party, and submitted to P2P for consideration.
+- For each Independent Contractor identified, a Sole Trader Assessment Form in Service Now must be completed by both the relevant Financial Delegate and the third party, and submitted to P2P for consideration.

 - The P2P representative will then review the form and confirm using the final scope of works and contractor details whether the third party should be classed as an Independent Contractor.
 If at this point the assessment identifies that the third party should be classified as an Employee, the P2P representative will engage with the Divisional representative and a HR Consultant in relation to the way forward having regard to relevant JCU Human Resources’ policies and procedures.